stuycs-gh-classrooms/nxtm-p01-pd10-teamteamteam/README.md

 - Life-like cellular automata [life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), [life-like](https://en.wikipedia.org/wiki/Life-like_cellular_automaton), [demo](https://www.netlogoweb.org/launch#https://www.netlogoweb.org/assets/modelslib/Sample%20Models/Computer%20Science/Cellular%20Automata/Life.nlogo).
 - Breakout/Arkanoid [demo 0](https://elgoog.im/breakout/)  [demo 1](https://www.crazygames.com/game/atari-breakout)
 - Space Invaders/Galaga
+  //
+- A classic game that we have made pieces of in class.
+This style game should have:

+    A grid of "enemies" that move across and down, and also shoot the player.
+    A user controlled "spaceship" for shooting projectiles.
+    Projectiles that collide and destroy enemies.

+In addition to basic gameplay, if you choose space invaders your program must have the following:

+    A set number (more than one) of "lives".
+    The ability to play/pause the game.
+    The ability to reset the game.
+    Some continuation of the game if all the enemies have been destroyed.
+    Different kinds of enemies (possible differences are movement, health, speed, etc)
+//

 This project will be completed in phases.
 The first phase will be to work on this document.